-I don’t care what the chalk paint manufacturers say, I always start my furniture makeovers with the proper prep that’s needed to ensure a beautiful finish.
+I don’t care what the chalk paint manufacturers say; I always start my furniture makeovers with the proper prep needed to ensure a beautiful finish.
 Been there and done that failure one too many times.
 Lessons learned the hard way.
 Sanding is just one of the steps.
 CLICK here to learn more about the prep before painting.
 This one needed it!

 And before we get started with chalk paint, I wanted to share this new paintbrush I found.
 It’s called a Wooster.
-LOL, I just like saying that.
+LOL, I like saying that.
 The price for this one is $6.39 on Amazon.
 Great price!
 Perfect for furniture painting and general all-purpose use.
 CLICK HERE to add it to your stash too.

 Chalk Paint… First Time Using

 I’m excited to try this brand of chalk paint.
 So, here we go!
-I opened the can and stirred the paint with my tongue depressor AKA craft stick… until it was mixed well.
-The paint is very smooth and creamy and sticks well to brush.
+I opened the can and stirred the paint with my tongue depressor, AKA craft stick… until it was mixed well.
+The paint is very smooth and creamy and sticks well to the brush.
 So far it’s very nice!

-Right away I notice that this chalk paint is a bit thicker than what I prefer but that’s no biggy.
-The new paintbrush seems to be working well in the cut in areas and it stuck right where I put it.
+Right away, I notice that this chalk paint is a bit thicker than what I prefer, but that’s no biggy.
+The new paintbrush seems to be working well in the cut-in areas, and it stuck right where I put it.
 No drips or running with this paint.
 Yay!